Human Resources Frequently Asked Questions

 Beginning July 1, 2007, all employees and their dependents insured under the IU’s medical insurance are eligible to receive six nutrition counseling visits with a registered dietitian or physician per calendar year.
-The cost for this service will be at the same co-pay as a visit to your primary physician.
+The cost of this service will be at the same co-pay as a visit to your primary physician.

 The purpose of the benefit is to support our members in establishing good eating habits that will contribute to a healthier lifestyle.
 We recognize the impact of a well-balanced diet on good health, and we are proud to offer nutrition counseling visits as a core benefit to our already comprehensive benefits plans.

-Participating providers for the nutrition counseling can be found on the Blue Cross website at: Blue Cross website or call Blue Cross directly at 800-275-2583.Effective July 1, 2016 the Prescription plan moves to Independence Blue Cross and is administered by Future Scripts.
+Participating providers for nutrition counseling can be found on the Blue Cross website at Blue Cross website or call Blue Cross directly at 800-275-2583.Effective July 1, 2016 the Prescription plan moves to Independence Blue Cross and is administered by Future Scripts.
 This program includes nationwide retail pharmacy participation, convenient mail order home prescription delivery, and access to your drug claims and pharmacy benefit plan information via the Blue Cross website.Copay tiers for all groups are: $5 for generic, $15 or $25 for brand-name drug, $40 for brand name if generic is available (1-month supplies); 90-day supply copays at Retail for maintenance medication are: $10, $30 or $50, or $80.
 For non-maintenance medication, 90-day supplies may be available through mail order, paying 2 copays for a 90-day supply.If the High Deductible Health Plan (HDHP) was elected, copays apply after the deductible has been met.
 While working toward the deductible, the cost of prescriptions is the full retail cost per the Blue Cross contract rate.Independence Blue Cross/Future Scripts Plan Information:General Plan Information:Formulary Information:IBC/Future Scripts Prescription Plan FormularyOn Line Drug Search:https://www.futurescripts.com/FutureScripts/find_a_drug_or_pharmacy/formulary/search_predrug_list.htmlPrior Authorization Request Form - GeneralPrior Authorization Forms - Specific Medication:https://www.futurescripts.com/FutureScripts/for_health_care_professionals/prior_authorization/prior_auth_commercial/prior_comm_premiumForm.htmlAll support, project and professional staff are required to have maintenance medication filled as a 90-day supply after three 30-day refills at the retail level.
 A maintenance medication is a drug that is prescribed for an extended period of time to treat an ongoing or chronic illness.
 The 90-day fills can be set up as either Mail Home Delivery or pick-up at a any retail pharmacy.
 If you are unsure whether or not your prescription qualifies as a maintenance medication, please contact the prescription member services phone number on the back of your Blue Cross ID card.Mail Order:IBC/FutureScripts Mail Order Service InformationIBC/Future Scripts Mail Order FormIBC/Future Scripts Home Delivery FAQMail Order Customer Service Team: 1-844-265-1706Specialty Pharmacy BriovaRx:Specialty medications are those marked with SP on the FormularyAdditional Specialty Medication not listed on main Formulary: Specialty FormularyBriovaRx Specialty Pharmacy InformationBriovaRx Frequently Asked QuestionsBriovaRx Specialty Pharmacy Customer Service: 1-855-427-4682Exclusions/Exceptions:IBC/FutureScripts Excluded Drug ListIBC/FutureScripts Non Formulary Exception Request formPharmacy Processor Information:Bin #: 015814PCN: COMMYour Prescription Drug Coverage and Medicare

 Notice of Creditable Coverage is being provided to you as required by federal law.
 The information in this notice applies to you only if you, or one or more of your dependents, is eligible for Medicare.